Andi7945/RescuenetWarehouse/scripts/README-export.md

 ## Overview

-A Node.js command-line tool for exporting Firebase data to timestamped backups in Google Cloud Storage.
+A Node.js command-line tool for exporting Firebase data to Google Cloud Storage (GCS) or local filesystem.

 **Key Features:**
+- **Two export modes**: GCS buckets (cloud) or local filesystem (disk)
 - **Read-only operation**: Cannot modify your Firebase project (safe to run)
 - **Exports Firestore collections**: All or selected collections as JSON
 - **Exports Storage files**: Copies all files from Firebase Storage